 - Report the incident.
 Any dog that has bitten or attacked someone is a risk to the health and safety of the public and should be reported.
 The dog will also need to be quarantined and monitored for rabies.
 Animal Control’s investigative report can be incredibly helpful to your case.

-- Contact an experienced Virginia Beach dog bite lawyer.
-An experienced dog bite attorney can do a thorough investigation into the dog owner, and fight for the fair compensation you deserve.
+- Consider contacting a lawyer.
+An experienced dog bite attorney can do a thorough investigation into the dog owner, handle the insurance companies, and protect your right to fair compensation.

 - Future Loss of Earnings: Your injuries are permanent and have affected your ability to earn income in the future.

 - Scarring & Disﬁgurement: If the injury causes scarring or other unsightly marks, the victim may be entitled to recovery for the disﬁgurement.
 Because these injuries are often in very visible places, victims are often very self-conscious of their appearance.

 - Children are frequently bitten in the facial region and require plastic surgery.